 HIST 239.
 History of West Virginia.

 A study of the economic, social, and political history of West Virginia; designed for teachers of social science and individuals interested in the affairs of this state and its region.
-This course satisfies the United States Cultural Studies requirement for the General Education curriculum.

 HIST 241.
 Holidays in American History.